 Happy Easter everyone!
 I bet most people had either religious books or bunnies and eggs on their reading shelves this week.
 We tried both with mixed results and didn’t have any clear winners.
 However, there are two worth “honorable mention”.

-We got this book for our home library at the latest Scholastic book sale at Anna’s school.
-Anna likes her nickname and likes to read books with mice as main characters.
+We got this book for our home library at the latest Scholastic book sale at Smarty’s school.
+She likes her nickname and likes to read books with mice as main characters.
 In this book two friends first compete and then cooperate to win a town competition for the biggest Easter basket.
 Their families pitch in as well, and then everyone shares the goodies.
-Anna gets more and more excited about Sunday reading all the books about egg hunts and big baskets with presents – uh-oh!
+Smarty gets more and more excited about Sunday reading all the books about egg hunts and big baskets with presents – uh-oh!

 This book is interesting for me because the story unfolds in Ukraine – the Southern neighbor of my native Belarus.
 It explains the origin of Ukrainian Easter eggs that are very intricately decorated.
 The book is not directly related to religious events of Easter, but the birds find shelter in the church, and the village priest plays a significant role in the story.
 The only complaint that I have about the story – it’s rather long and doesn’t have a natural stop point, so it’s not very convenient for the situations when I am only up for a short book as a transition to the next activity.